cloudmesh-community/book/chapters/doc/piazza.md

 If you have any issues with enrolling in Piazza, please contact us in the office hours.

+In Piazza we always use the `@iu.edu` account.

+The accounts `yourid@indiana.edu` and `yourid@iu.edu`, even though they are they organizational IU accounts, are considered as two different accounts for Piazza.
+If you have used in piazza previously the `@indiana.edu` account, you will need to use the @iu.edu account instead.
+This is the prefered account for external services that IU offers.
+To do that please git to piazza and than in the settings for my other courses.
+After you added my @iu.edu merge the @iu.edu and
+@indiana.edu account.

 ### Piazza for other classes